leftlogic/ffconf/src/details/index.md

 Please report any lost property to the registration desk.
 Left Logic and Duke of York's Picturehouse takes no responsibility for delegate's lost property so we ask you to be vigilant at all times.

-Please note that there is no cloak room or storage for any items.
+Please note that there is no cloakroom or storage for any items.

 ## Accessibility and COVID